Heart Murmur (cont.)

 What is the treatment for a heart murmur?

 The treatment for heart murmur depends upon the particular cause and the underlying medical status of the patient.
 Many murmurs need no further evaluation, can be monitored, or are a normal variant.
 Some murmurs are associated with serious infected valves and require antibiotics.
 Some valves are structurally damaged and require surgical repair.
+Atrial septal and ventricular septal defects may require surgery for repair, depending upon the situation.

 What are the complications of a heart murmur?